jacoby149/shell_profiles/README.md

    * On **Mac or Linux :**
      1. install *zshell*
      2. copy the **.zshrc** into the home directory OR copy the line from the .zshrc into your .zshrc that is currently in your home directory.

+## Config Installation
  3. run sync_config to sync the config on your machine with the others.

+## XRDP Installation
+If you want audio on an xrdp server, run the xrdp-installer.sh with --sound